Understanding Uncontested Divorce in Texas: A Gentle Guide

 This is the document the judge signs.
 It must include:

-- Property and debt division
+Property and debt division

-- Parenting plan (if applicable)
+Parenting plan (if applicable)

-- Required statutory language
+Required statutory language

-- County‑specific provisions
+County-specific provisions

 The decree must be precise.
 If something is missing, the judge may refuse to sign it — or the decree may cause problems later.

-6. Signatures and final review
+6. Signatures and Final Review

+Both spouses review and sign the decree.
 If children are involved, additional forms may be required.

-This is where many couples realize the value of having an attorney:
+This is where many couples realize the value of having an attorney: everything is correct, accepted, and complete.

-7. Final hearing or judge review
+7. Final Hearing or Judge Review

 Some counties require a brief hearing.
 Others allow the judge to sign without one.